-<< PREVIOUS NEXT >>
+<< PREVIOUS

-Stalking and Harassment Experiences Since the Beginning of the School Year (Fall 2016 Report Contents 8 Report Introduction Quick Takes Has anyone frightened, concerned, ang Survey Methods Demographics Seventeen percent of respondents that experienced at least one form of stalking or harassment since the beginning of the current school year.
-Making unwanted phone calls to you or leaving messages 9% Campus Climate and Harassment • Over one third of respondents reported that the perpetrator of the unwanted behavior was an acquaintance or peer.
-Repeatedly asking you on dates, to go to dinner, or get a drink even after you've said no Sending unwanted e-mails or other forms of Prevention Training and Student Knowledge Nearly two thirds of respondents who experienced stalking or harassment told a roommate, friend, or classmate.
-4% written correspondence or communication Exposing personal information or spreading rumors about you on the Internet, in a public Sexual Violence Experiences Experiencing Harassment Posting offensive or abusive comments on your social media profile(s), blog, or other online Perpetrator Behavior, Relationship, Location of the Incident 17% Showing up at places where you were even though he or she had no business being there 3% Reporting an Incident Percentage of respondents that experienced at least one form of Sharing personal photos of you without your permission 1% Stalking stalking or harassment since the beginning of the current school year.
-Threatening in an online environment to physically harm you 1% Partner Violence n=853 None of the above Community Behaviors Community Attitudes 0% 2 EAB Resources Top 3 most common relationships to the perpetratorPercentNo.
-1Acquaintance or peer37% n= 853 No. 2 Friend 27% No. 3 No prior relationship 20% n= 137 Reporting Harassment Top 3 people who respondents told about the incidentPercentNo.
-1Roommate/friend/classmate63%No. 2Family member27%No. 3Romantic partner16%n= 137 6 Number of respondents used the school's formal procedures to report the harassment. n=137
+Stalking and Harassment Experiences Since the Beginning of the School Year (Fall 2016

+- Seventeen percent of respondents that experienced at least one form of stalking or harassment since the beginning of the current school year. - Over one third of respondents reported that the perpetrator of the unwanted behavior was an acquaintance or peer. - Nearly two thirds of respondents who experienced stalking or harassment told a roommate, friend, or classmate.

+Experiencing Harassment

+Percentage of respondents that experienced at least one form of stalking or harassment since the beginning of the current school year.

+Top 3 most common relationships to the perpetrator Percent

+No. 1 Acquaintance or peer 37%

+No. 2 Friend 27%

+No. 3 No prior relationship 20%

+Top 3 people who respondents told about the incident Percent

+No. 1 Roommate/friend/classmate 63%

+No. 2 Family member 27%

+No. 3 Romantic partner 16%

+Has anyone frightened, concerned, ang

+Making unwanted phone calls to you or leaving messages Repeatedly asking you on dates, to go to dinner, or get a drink even after you've said no Sending unwanted e-mails or other forms of written correspondence or communication rumors about you on the Internet, in a public...

+Exposing personal information or spreading

+Posting offensive or abusive comments on your social media profile(s), blog, or other online...

+Showing up at places where you were even though he or she had no business being there

+Sharing personal photos of you without your permission

+Threatening in an online environment to physically harm you

+None of the above

+Reporting Harassment

+Number of respondents used the school's formal procedures to report the harassment.

+n=137

-Intimate Partner Violence Since the Beginning of the School Y Report Contents Number of respondents who had a Report Introduction Inte Ouick Takes partner and experienced intimate partner violence Res Survey Methods • Twenty-five survey seri respondents indicated the experiencing some form of Demographics intimate partner violence. .
-Campus Climate and Harassment • Yes .
-Prevention Training and Student Knowledge ■ No Sexual Violence Experiences 563 .
-Perpetrator Behavior, Relationship, Location of the Incident n= 588 Reporting an Incident Stalking Partner Violence Community Behaviors Community Attitudes erpret This Chart pondents were asked if their casual, steady, or ous dating or intimate partner had done any of following:
+Intimate Partner Violence Since the Beginning of the School Y erpret This Chart pondents were asked if their casual, steady, or ous dating or intimate partner had done any of following:

+Twenty-five survey respondents indicated experiencing some form of intimate partner violence.